OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-03.md

 ## Acts 3:24

-Indeed, beginning with Samuel, all the prophets who have spoken have foretold these days.
+Truly, starting with Samuel, all the prophets who have spoken have announced these days.

 ## Acts 3:25